Zoning Code for CMX-2 Districts

 Maintenance and Repair of Consumer Goods requires a use registration permit

 Maintenance and Repair of Consumer Goods is defined as “Uses that provide maintenance, cleaning, and repair services for consumer goods.
-Typical uses include dry cleaning shops, tailors, shoe repair, vacuum repair shops, electronics repair shops, and similar establishments.
-The following are maintenance and repair of consumer goods specific use types:”
+Typical uses include dry cleaning ” including on-premises dry cleaning “shops, tailors, shoe repair, vacuum repair shops, electronics repair shops, and similar establishments.”

 Personal Services requires a use registration permit.